nutttaro/llms-txt-builder/README.md

 ## Support

-For support, feature requests, or bug reports, please visit the plugin's GitHub repository or contact the developer.
+For support, feature requests, or bug reports, please visit the plugin's contact the developer.

 ## License